apache/trafficcontrol/blueprints/varnish-support.md

 ## Dependencies

 - Varnish and its utilities (`varnishtest`, `varnishstat`, `varnishncsa`, ...).
-- Hitch to manage SSL part of the server.
-- `logrotate` to manage logs generated from `varnishncsa`.
+- Hitch to handle incoming HTTPS requests as Varnish doesn't support HTTPS.

 ## References